vftens/JavaRocML2020_2/Stock Market Prediction Model/readme.md

 5) Implementing more complex with CNN
 6) Next steps for adding and programming the Robot

+1.1) Bought a book "C# for Dummies"
-2.1) Connecting the Data Source from internet with thinking process of Robot 2.2) Adding output of Prediction with deciding element
+2.1) Connecting the Data Source from internet with thinking process of Robot 2.2) Adding output of Prediction with deciding element of that strategy:
+2.2.1.1) Create dictionary for all possible kinds of incremental programming events and apply it to the filter in neuronet:
+2.2.2) Create the prediction of current field in and:
+2.2.4.1) Addate the filter in neuronet to the dictionary of incremental event:
+2.2.6.2) Add a subdictionary for the interactive stored array in Java subprogram: